flutter/website/src/testing/code-debugging.md

   use the following instructions.
 {{site.alert.end}}

-You can programmatically enable the `PerformanceOverlay`` widget by setting the `showPerformanceOverlay` property to `true` on the [`MaterialApp`][], [`CupertinoApp`][], or [`WidgetsApp`][]
+To enable the `PerformanceOverlay` widget in your code, set the `showPerformanceOverlay` property to `true` on the [`MaterialApp`][], [`CupertinoApp`][], or [`WidgetsApp`][]
 constructor: